promptdojo_

 print(user_score)

-user_scoreon the value 12 instead.
-(The 7 is no longer labeled by anything.) - Print whatever has that label now. →
+3. Now stick the label user_score on the value 12 instead.
+(The 7 is no longer labeled by anything.)

 Run the code and watch the printed value change.
 The variable is a label you can move, not a fact you're declaring.